jamie33o/world-vape-center/README.md

 When choosing fonts for the site, my main goal was to choose fonts that were easily readable for users.

-- [Caprasimo](https://fonts.google.com/specimen/Caprasimo) was used for the logo text in the main nav bar and the large text on the home page.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for headings.

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for all other text.
+- [Arial](https://fonts.google.com/specimen/Montserrat) was used for all other text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.